ZephrFish/BugBountyTemplates/README.md

 ## Writing Markdown
 Sometimes manipulating markdown for some can be an alien task, luckily there are several tools out there for writing it and helping out, below is a list of some for online,windows, OSX & Linux.

+VS Code now supports markdown by default via plugins, and so do many other text editors.
+VSCode is cross platform and a good option for writing.

 ### Online
 - [Stackedit.io](https://stackedit.io/)